LaurentChardon/mipspro/Readme.md

 - It works whether you have flexlm configured or not

 ## Installation
 Copy the file mipspro-suppress in a folder that will be in PATH before `/usr/bin/cc`.
-Then link this file to the compiler name that you wish tu ose.
+Then link this file to the compiler name that you wish to use.
 For example:

 ```
 mkdir -p $HOME/bin